-Question ative content Number quality of written communication will be assessed in this ver (strands i, ii and iii) 4 (c) AO1 The m Indicative content The main reasons include: approaches are possible and must be marked according to the .
-If you are unsure of the validity of an answer, it must be sent to v.
-Level Mark Descriptor 0 No rewardable material.
+Question Indica tive content Number The quality of written communication will be assessed in this answer (strands i, ii and iii) 6 (c) AO1 The main reasons include: the Qur'an provides guidelines for ending a marriage marriage is a contract which can be ended it is better than raising children in an unhappy family Shari'ah law allows it approaches are possible and must be marked according to the If you are unsure of the validity of an answer, it must be sent to Level Mark Descriptor 0 No rewardable material.
 Level 1 1-2 Little understanding of the issue shown, typically by: giving a brief reason not explaining but only describing the issue.
 The answer is likely to be in basic English.
 The skills needed to produce effective writing will not normally be present.
 The writing may have some coherence and will be generally comprehensible, but lack both clarity and organisation.
 High incidence of syntactical and/or spelling errors.
 Level 2 3-4 Basic understanding of the issue is shown typically by: using two brief reasons or a developed reason.
 The candidate is likely to express understanding with a limited command of English and little use of specialist vocabulary.
 The range of skills needed to produce effective writing is likely to be limited.
 There are likely to be passages which lack clarity and proper organisation.
 Frequent syntactical and/or spelling errors are likely to be present.
 Level 3 5-6 A more developed understanding of the issue is shown typically by: • using three brief reasons • or a fully developed reason • or two reasons with one developed.
 The candidate is likely to express understanding in a clear style of English and some use of specialist vocabulary.
 The candidate will demonstrate most of the skills needed to produce effective extended writing but there will be lapses in organisation.
 Some syntactical and/or spelling errors are likely to be present.